helcat/pie/README.md

 The PIE library is lightweight and has no dependencies.
 This should make it easy to integrate into almost any application.
 To make sure there is no compatibility issues all classes in the library are prefixed with `"Pie_"`.

-Every image produced has modulation by default however, this can be turned off.
-Which means Every image is completely different even if it's the same content being encoded.

 Practical applications Would include but not limited to
 * Chat servers .
 Ideally to pass a text encoded image from one client to another.
   * Process :  Text "Hello World" --> encode --> send to client --> decode --> view.
 Any one observing will only see an image nothing else.